sybrew/the-seo-framework/readme.txt

 		* It has two new parameters:
 			* `(bool) $a11y`, default true.
 Settings this to false will prevent adding accessibility icons in front of the notice.
 			* `(bool) $escape`, default true.
 Setting this to false will prevent escaping the output.
+	* Method `AutoDescription_Generate_Description::add_description_additions()` has changed:
+		* The cache is now removed.
+This means the filter can now be freely used depending on the post parameters.
+			* This fixes a bug when using manual excerpts.
+			* This fixes potential bugs with the filter and upcoming extensions or alterations.
+		* It will no longer check for an post excerpt.
+This is now done in place where applicable.
 * **Changed:**
 	* Variable 'AutoDescription_Siteoptions::seo_settings_page_slug' is now publicly accessible.
 Making it easier to add submenu items.
 	* All class `AutoDescription_Metaboxes` metabox output function parameters have been shifted by one to the right to conform to the `add_metabox()` function return arguments.
 The first parameter is now used for the (unavailable and unused) post object.
 The second must be an array.
 This change affects the following methods: